GitLab

 Typically, the first user in a Snyk Organization, a Snyk admin and GitLab Owner or Maintainer, sets up an integration with a GitLab Personal Access Token or Group Access Token.
 This token is then authenticated with GitLab, enabling access by Snyk to the repositories in that GitLab account.

 A GitLab Personal Access Token is used to perform actions on and manage personal GitLab projects individually.
 These differ from Group Access Tokens as they are attached to a user rather than a GitLab group.
+For AppRisk to show all repositories from GitLab, the user generating the PAT should be part of the GitLab group where their GitLab permissions can be a minimum of Guest.

 A GitLab Group Access Token is used to perform actions for and manage more than one GitLab project within a GitLab group.
 The Group Access Token also grants access to all GitLab projects in a GitLab group or subgroup without contributing to GitLab's licensed user count.